cbmarcum/skeletal/lazybones-templates/templates/cli-groovy-spock-gradle/README.md

-# Command Line Groovy Spock Gradle Project Template
+# Command Line Groovy Spock Gradle Application Project

 You have just created a skeletal Groovy application.
-It provides a standard project structure, Picocli for command line argument parsing, and Spock for writing test specifications and uses the Gradle built tool.
+It provides a standard project structure, Picocli for command line argument parsing, and Spock for writing test specifications and uses the Gradle build tool.

-It already has some example code to demonstrate command line options and tests as well as rolling file logging configured. using Logback.
+It already has some example code to demonstrate command line options and tests as well as rolling file logging configured using Logback.

 The template provides a sample command line math application that takes three arguments:
 1. --add or --subtract